bUnit-dev/bUnit/docs/site/docs/code-of-conduct.md

 ---
 uid: code-of-conduct
-title: Contributor Covenant Code of Conduct
+title: Contributor covenant code of conduct
 ---

-# Contributor Covenant Code of Conduct
+# Contributor covenant code of conduct

-## Our Pledge
+## Our pledge

 In the interests of fostering an open and welcoming environment, we as contributors and maintainers pledge to make our project and